 - During the scheduling process, firms will be provided the opportunity to select additional BOAs for expanded access, so long as the BOAs require peer review and are not prohibited from obtaining access to peer review information.

 When can I expand access to other BOAs?

 When scheduling a peer review, firms will be provided the opportunity to select additional BOAs to receive expanded access.
-A Firm may also expand access to additional BOAs at any time by notifying the Oregon Society of CPAs in writing.
+A Firm may also expand access to additional BOAs at any time.
+Please contact OSCPA staff to do so.

 What documents will be posted under this process?